Chart Color Schemes

 The level of cultural diversity witnessed in Cromer was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Cromer, as per data from the 2016 Census, showed higher than average cultural diversity with 13.0% of its population speaking a language other than English at home and 25.3% born overseas.
-Christianity was found to be the predominant religion in Cromer, accounting for 56.6% of people.
-Notably, Judaism had an overrepresentation in Cromer compared to Greater Sydney, with 0.3% of the population identifying as Jewish.
+Cromer's population, as per the 2016 Census, showed above-average cultural diversity with 13.0% speaking a language other than English at home and 25.3% born overseas.
+Christianity was the predominant religion in Cromer, accounting for 56.6%.
+Judaism was notably overrepresented at 0.3%, compared to Greater Sydney's 0.3%.

 Frequently Asked Questions - Diversity